TrippleWave34/Kiova-Backend-/README.md

-The backend and the of the AI autotagging
+This is the Kiova-Backend, where the AI process and backend are stored and this is specifically for the Kiova Team